deepakajaylinux/testpage/docs/source/behat.rst

 * It guides the users to identify the errors in php script.
 * Using the features of behat the users can frame and specify the behavior of driven development.
-* The process of initialization and execution can be done under this behat of testingkament.
+* The process of initialization and execution can be done under this behat of pttestt.
 * It is well-to-do in both cent OS and as well as in ubuntu.
 * The parameters used in declaration are not case sensitive which is an added advantage while compared to others.